Clear-Bible/nt-conditionals/data/md/nt-conditionals-SBLGNT.md

 NRSV:
 q: (we will know that we are from the truth and will reassure our hearts before him)
 p: (whenever our hearts condemn us)

+* ESV, NRSV: "whenever"
+NASB: "in whatever"
+NIV: "if"
+NLT: "even if"

 ## Greek (SBLGNT)